-Sarah has an extensive professional background in health regulation, including governance, policy, and strategy research and implementation, with a strong commitment to quality assurance.
+Sarah is a lay trustee and has an extensive professional background in health regulation, including governance, policy, and strategy research and implementation, with a strong commitment to quality assurance.
 She has worked for over twenty years in health regulation initially for the General Medical Council and then was instrumental in setting up a new regulator, the UK Public Health Register, set up in 2003.
-She currently works for Public Health England.
+She has worked for Public Health England, and is now Head of Policy at the Institute of Osteopathy.
 Sarah has an interest in complementary medicine for use with conventional veterinary treatments, in particular Shiatsu for horses.

 After spending over 35 years in the Financial Services Industry, managing company secretarial, administration, accounting and compliance matters, Patti now provides business and financial consultancy services to organisations mainly in the charity sector.

 Simon is an information specialist whose main area of expertise is around content strategy for websites and other digital platforms.
 He graduated with an MA in Information Management at Thames Valley University in 2002.
 Simon has managed several website and database projects for different national charities including Help the Hospices and Turn2us.
 He is a manager at Chelmsford public library in Essex.
 Simon has also collaborated on a number of publications including:

 - Barriers to the Development of Palliative Care in the Countries of Central and Eastern Europe and the Commonwealth of Independent States, Journal of Pain and Symptom Management 2009.

 - Facts and indicators on palliative care development in 52 countries of the WHO European region: results of an EAPC task force, Palliative Medicine 2007.

 - EAPC Atlas of Palliative Care in Europe, Lancaster University 2007.